Table of Contents[Hide][Show]

 Here’s a rundown of the breakthrough research behind the change:

 - The LEAP study – This UK-based study was the first randomized trial to study preventing food allergies in a large group of high-risk infants.
-Results reported in 2015 found that peanut allergies were 81% less likely if the child ate peanut protein between 4 and 11 months of age.
+Results reported in 2015 found that peanut allergies were 81% less likely if the child ate peanut products before the age of 5.

 - The EAT study – Another study found that introducing allergens such as peanut, egg, and milk between 3 and 6 months reduced allergies later by 67%.
 However, study participants could only achieve 50% compliance with protocol, indicating that early and sustained introduction was difficult to achieve at such a young age.
 The study also stressed that the recommendation was still to exclusively breastfeed during the first six months of life.